-It’s possible that your current software doesn’t offer much flexibility when it comes to branding your app and sending personalized emails.
-Highlighting how the new software gives you a branded customer-facing app and easily sends personalized and targeted emails to customers might be exactly what franchisees need to hear.
+It’s possible that your current software doesn’t offer much flexibility when it comes to branding your app and sending personalised emails.
+Highlighting how the new software gives you a branded customer-facing app and easily sends personalised and targeted emails to customers might be exactly what franchisees need to hear.

 Make it easy for your franchisees to see exactly how the two tools differ.
 If you do, they’ll better understand why you’re considering the switch— and what’s in it for them.

 Work with your software provider to create strong documentation and experiences throughout the entire process.
 With a value-based plan, the team knows exactly how the software will benefit their day-to-day operations.
 Your software provider should be able to assist with any supportive material, training, or meetings to set your franchisee team up for success.